 Even if the principle is simple, it can be intimidating at the beginning.
 I started with guided meditations using the Calm app (available on iOS and Android).
 Having a guided voice was helping me understand what I was doing.
 I even went to a local Buddhist temple for an introduction course on the topic.
 Meditation is often associated with Buddhism, but there is no need for you to follow this philosophy.
 Today, I use no app and no music, as I found it was easier for me after a couple of months, to do it in silence.
-I now meditate 20 minutes per day, but you can start with as little as five minutes, which is enough to have a positive impact.
+I now meditate 30 minutes per day, but it is not a competition.
+You can start with as little as five minutes, which is enough to have a positive impact.

 There are many ways to meditate, but in its simplest form, the process is not complicated, but can be frustrating at first.
 No need for special decorum.
 The only thing you need to do is to focus on the airflow that goes in and out of your nostrils when you breathe normally.
 The idea isn’t to stop thinking.
 It’s about bringing back the focus on your breath when you realize your mind is wandering elsewhere.
 It’s important to acknowledge the thoughts you have without judgment.
 It was the part I struggled the most when I started.
 It frustrated me that I wasn’t able to “stop thinking”.
 When I understood it wasn’t the goal, it became a lot more enjoyable.
 Now, I am able to focus a lot more on my breath before another thought arises.